anneke/website-2019/grav/user/pages/widgets/availability/about.en.md

 visible: false
 ---

-Right now, I'm working for Centraal Beheer.
+Right now, I'm working for [Centraal Beheer](https://www.centraalbeheer.nl) and doing work on the [CoronaMelder website](https://www.coronamelder.nl).
 It currently looks like I won't be available until at least the end of the year.
 If you need help with something small, feel free to reach out!